• Skip to main content

 While Louis XVI was undoubtedly not the greatest ruler and may have gotten away with much of what he was doing in another time period, Marie Antoinette was definitely hated by the people.
 Louis XVI’s love and devotion to her was much of the reason for their fall.

-Famously Marie Antoinette remarked about starving Parisians, “Feed them Cake?”
+Famously Marie Antoinette remarked about starving Parisians, “Feed them cake?”
 This likely never happened but is a befitting example of her ignorance towards her people.

 1789 – 1792 | Off With Their Heads!